Eyevinn/whip/packages/server/README.md

 The following environment variables are read to override default values:
 - `ICE_TRICKLE_TIMEOUT` (default: 4000 ms): Timeout for gathering all ICE candidates
+- `API_KEY`: Authorization key that clients must use to get ICE server config on OPTIONS request

 ## Broadcaster